 - Keep a safe distance from others

-- do not eat or drink on play equipment
+- do not eat or drink when using these facilities

 - Use a bin or take litter home

 The junior play area is aimed at children up to 11 years of age.
 It includes a large wooden play ship, a play train, toddler swings and slide, a standing sea saw, an accessible roundabout, stepping stones, a rocking horse and springy chickens.
 There is also a spiral maze, a wooden fort and two raised beds for sensory plants and flowers.
 The junior play area is enclosed with a fence and no dogs are allowed.